Minorzar/2223_Projet1A_SNES_Controller/Software/README_SOFTWARE.md

 # SNES Controller (Software)

-This Readme explains the algorithms and various bits of programming that we have written for the 2 CPUs in our project: the one in the controller and the one in the plug.
+The purpose of this document is to explain the algorithms and programming elements we've written for the two microprocessors in our project: one for the controller, the other for the plug.

+## SNES Communication Protocol

-The SNES console communicates with the controller and retrieves data in a particular way, we had to adapt to that and make sure that the CPU plugged to the console follows the right steps with the right timing.
+The SNES console communicates with the controller and retrieves data in a specific way.
+That's why we have to adapt to it and ensure that our microprocessors reproduce these steps correctly.

------ Characteristics of the SNES port-----
+SNES port features:
 - Frequency: 60 Hz / 16.67 ms
-- Clock period: 12 us
+- Clock period: 12 μs
 - Pin 1: +5 V
 - Pin 2: Data_clock
 - Pin 3: Data_latch